In a nutshell

 On a super steep route of about 250 meters, it covers 45 meters in height and takes you right into the nightlife district of Bairro Alto.

-A round trip costs 3.80 euros, a one-way trip is not possible.
-Alternatively, your day pass for public transportation works here too.
+A round trip costs 4.10 euros, a one-way trip is not possible.
+Alternatively, your ticket for public transportation works here too and it is way cheaper.

 Elevador da Glória